-Excellence in patient care, treatment, and patient well-being is the overall goal of Centre for Bone & Joint at Sarvodaya.
+Excellence in patient care, treatment, and patient well-being is the overall goal of Centre for Orthopedics and Sports Medicine at Sarvodaya.
 The centre provides a comprehensive and integrated orthopaedic program for patients.
 Manned by highly qualified orthopaedic doctors in Faridabad, the centre is recognized for the quality of its services.
 It has established itself as a centre of treatment for all kinds of traumatic and non-traumatic orthopaedics problems.
 Over the years it has started speciality clinics in the field of spine, joint replacement, orthopaedic oncology, arthroscopy and paediatric orthopaedic.
 The Centre also has attached and well-equipped Physiotherapy and Occupational Therapy units.

 The department provides comprehensive services for admitted patients on conservative treatment or for pre-operative care, intra-operative care, post-operative care and follow up care.
 The department has backup of laboratory and imaging services which includes X-ray, PET CT scan, MRI, DEXA SCAN, Nerve testing (NCV).